delabro/build-tools-example/README.md

 run:  `npm run build:css`

 Compile Sass to CSS and watches 'src/sass' directory for changes.

 * Lint and Browserify JavaScript

 run: `npm run build:js`

 Lint and Browserify JavaScript and watch 'src/js' directory for changes.
+Minifies JavaScript.

 * Compile CSS, Lint and Browserify JavaScript

 run: `npm run build:watch`

 Compile Sass to CSS, Lint and Browserify JavaScript and watch 'src' directory for changes.
+Autoprefixes CSS and and watches 'src' directory for changes.

 * Browsersync